bowens8/Recipeo/README.md

 anyway** (useful if you're planning to grab something on the way home, or just don't keep your pantry perfectly up to date).
 "Cook anyway" always opens Cook Mode regardless of what's missing — the pantry check is just a heads-up, never a hard block.

+At the bottom of Cook Mode, **✅ I cooked this — remove ingredients from pantry** subtracts that recipe's ingredients (at its base servings) from your Pantry in one tap, so you don't have to go update quantities by hand after every meal.

+## Spices

+A dedicated tab for a common case: spices you don't measure precisely week to week, and blends made by mixing several of them together.

+**Base spices** — mark any ingredient "This is a spice" (in its regular editor) and it shows up on the Spices tab with a simple **✅ Have it / 🛒 Need to buy** toggle instead of a quantity — spices don't run out the way produce does, so tracking an exact amount usually isn't worth the trouble.

+**Spice blends** — click **+ New spice blend** to define a mix (e.g. Taco Seasoning = 2 tsp chili powder + 1 tsp cumin + 1 tsp paprika), picking the unit it's stored/used in (tsp, tbsp, cup, g, oz) and adding base spices with amounts.
+You'll see a live "makes about X total" preview as you go.

+A blend is really just a regular ingredient under the hood — which means it's automatically usable **anywhere** any other ingredient is: search for it directly in any recipe ("2 tbsp Taco Seasoning"), add it as a Quick item, track it in your pantry, and so on.
+The one thing that's special about it: wherever a recipe calls for some amount of a blend — Cook Mode, Recipe Overview, and the Shopping List — a **"Mix together:"** note appears underneath, showing exactly how much of each base spice that amount works out to, scaled proportionally.
+Need 2 tbsp of a blend that makes 1⅓ tbsp per batch?
+It'll show you 1.5× everything in the recipe automatically — no manual math.

 ## Custom units (e.g. cloves ↔ bulbs)